-But on a day like National Doughnut Day, we tend to crave something more substantial.
-And no, we're not talking about cinnamon buns or eclairs — we get hungry for a little history.
+But on a day like today — one of our nation's two National Doughnut Days — we tend to crave something more substantial.
+And no, we're not talking about cinnamon buns or eclairs.
+We get hungry for a little history.

 #2.
-There are far more Dunkin Donuts locations per capita in Massachusetts than any other state, with Slate.com estimating one location for every 6,500 people.
+There are far more Dunkin Donuts locations per capita in Massachusetts than any other state, with Dunkin' confirming in 2020 that there were 1,156 locations in the Bay State — or about one for every 5,900 people.
 That said, the Boston news affiliate that once described this Dunkin Donuts truck as "the most Boston thing ever" is probably right on the money:

 #5.
 Before Clark Gable did it in the 1934 film "It Happened One Night," the practice of dunking doughnuts into coffee wasn't very widespread.
-(It's rumored to have first gained popularity within celebrity circles after silent actress Mae Murray dropped a doughnut into her coffee at Lindy's in New York.)
+(It's rumored to have first gained popularity within celebrity circles after silent actress Mae Murray dropped a doughnut into her coffee at Lindy's in New York, according to an history of the doughnut once shared in Boy's Life magazine.)
 In fact, in that same year, comedian Red Skelton developed an entire routine based around the different ways people dunk their doughnuts, which he would later perform in the 1938 film "Having Wonderful Time."

 #6.
-Speaking of dunking, etiquette expert Emily Post publicly declared her distaste for the practice in 1941, writing that it's "as bad an example of table manners as can be found."
+Speaking of dunking your doughnuts, etiquette expert Emily Post publicly declared her distaste for the practice in 1941, writing that it's "as bad an example of table manners as can be found."
 She did, however, offer an alternative: "Drop a mouthful at a time into the coffee and then lift it to your mouth with the spoon."
-(Even still, she insists this wouldn't be proper manners.
+(Even at that, she insists this wouldn't be proper manners.
 "It's only better than worst," she wrote.)